 Finally, you can also use an oatmeal bath to relieve itching in the vulvar region.
 Colloidal oatmeal is naturally anti-inflammatory and antioxidant.
 An oatmeal bath can also help hydrate your skin.
 Since oatmeal is rich in water-binding polysaccharides, it can help retain moisture and protect the skin from drying out.

 It also cleanses your skin, has antiviral properties, and acts as a buffer that maintains your skin's pH level.
-So, whenever you feel any skin irritation, you should take an oatmeal bath.
+So, whenever you feel any skin irritation, take an oatmeal bath.

 Another way to relieve pubic hair irritation is to simply prevent it.
 Let's see what steps you can take.